lpic2book/src/docs/lpic2.207.1.md

 commands understood by the name server.

 While not discussed here `rndc` may be used to manage several name servers remotely.
-Consult the man pages and the \"BIND 9 Administrator Reference Manual\" for more information on rndc and BIND.
+Consult the man pages and the "BIND 9 Administrator Reference Manual" for more information on rndc and BIND.

-The `named-checkconf` utility {#named-checkconf}
+#### The `named-checkconf` utility {#named-checkconf}

 `named-checkconf` is a very useful utility that checks the `named.conf` file for errors.
 If the `named.conf` file is located in the regular